markuskreukniet/dynamic-side-nav/README.md

 ## API Reference
 ### Properties
 **image-open** : string
+Change the image in the open button, which is the button that can open the side navigation.
+The string value is used in the `src` attribute of the image.

+**image-close** : string
-Change the image in the button.
+Change the image in the button, which can be visible when the side navigation is open.
 The string value is used in the `src` attribute of the image.

 ## Styling